studokim/ReadLaterRSS/README.md

 There are times when you want to save internet articles for later, but having a separate file or an app to read them feels uncomfortable. **ReadLaterRSS** helps to integrate your list into any RSS reader you already use.

+Since version 2, text-only feeds with automatic translation by [LibreTranslate](https://libretranslate.de/) are supported.
+Currently Deutsch to English only.

 ## Usage

 ### Starting the server